toptobes/realworld-haskell-scotty-example/README.md

 ## Basic architectural overview
-Since this is small application (only ~2k actual LOC), I've opted for a very vertical-slice-esque architecture, with each endpoint getting its own file, with common logic simply going in its own files.
-Controllers, services, and data access are of course still decoupled through MTL style classes making testing simple (though I've not sprung for many tests due to the Cypress suite already being provided for us).
-I believe the general architecture should be quite self explanitory and easy to refactor.
+Since this is small application (only ~2k actual LOC), I've opted for a very vertical-slice-esque architecture, with each endpoint getting its own file, and with common logic simply going in its own files.
+Controllers, services, and data access are of course still decoupled through MTL style classes (inspired by [three-layer-cake](https://www.parsonsmatt.org/2018/03/22/three_layer_haskell_cake.html)), making testing extremely simple.
+I believe the general architecture should be quite self explanitory and easy to refactor as the app scales.
 I will admit it *is* slightly influenced by Haskell's dissallowance of circular imports, and I didn't want to deal with hs-boot files.

 Feel free to let me know your thoughts, or open an issue!